nicocardiel/teareduce-cookbook/docs/cleanest/cleanest.md

 buttons.
 ```

-The upper part of the graphical interface displays three rows of buttons, which
+The upper part of the graphical interface displays four rows of buttons, which
 we can use to control the program’s execution.

 ```{image} images/single_1.png